Pokémon Go Raid Battles are a new feature added to the game as part of a larger Gym Rework.

 Players can receive one per day from spinning the Gym's photo disc (assuming you are high enough level to participate) and you can only hold one at a time.
 Additional 'Premium Raid Passes' must be purchased from the in-game shop - for 100 PokeCoins each - and we can assume you can hold as many of these as you please.

-There are also EX Raid Passes, which be introduced in beta in September, which are rewarded to players who complete a standard Raid at the same gym an EX Raid will appear at soon after.
-This will allow access to the EX Raid, which will have even more elusive creatures to face off against, such as Mewtwo.
+There are also EX Raid Passes, which are rewarded to players who complete a standard Raid at the same gym an EX Raid will appear at soon after.
+These allow access to an EX Raid, whichhave even more elusive creatures to face off against, such as Mewtwo and Gen 3's Deoxys.

 Raid Battle rewards